 Billions of years ago organelles were free living bacteria.
-They learned how to work together to form a community that we recognize as the modern cell.
+They learned how to work in concert to form communities we recognize as modern cells.

 Organelles reproduce themselves by dividing and making duplicate copies of themselves.
-In fact, all of the tiny creatures in all of the cells (yours, mine, alnd all living beings) have never died and are all over three billion years old.
+In fact, all of the tiny creatures in all of the cells (yours, mine, and all living beings) have never died and are over three billion years old.

 All visible creatures - with the exception of some colonial bacteria - are associations of the same basic kinds of proto-bacteria.
 The organelles include centrioles, mitochondria, cilia, nucleoli, chloroplasts and perhaps the nucleus itself.

 Each one of these organisms has its own methods of perceiving the environment, gathering essential elements into its focus, refering to its own genetic memory system and information processing network, its own responses, and its own ability to observe the results of its actions.
 Each bacterium is an individual doing the best it can to survive in its microscopic community.